Akins Motorsports: Car #38 history

+Car No. 38 results

 Car #58 history

 Akins added a second car to its stable in 2005, with Brent Sherman driving a Serta Mattress and Hickory Farms-sponsored Dodge.
 However, following the sale of team to Doug Stringer the team consolidated its operations to the #38 and sold the #58 to Glynn Motorsports.

+Car No. 58 results

 Car #98 history

 In 1999, Akins formed a second car, the #98 with Lysol sponsorship with Elton Sawyer driving.
 He won his second race at New Hampshire International Speedway and finished fifth in points again.

 In 2000, Sawyer continued to drive the 98, posting fourteen top-tens.

 In 2001, clothing brand Starter and Hot Tamales came on board as sponsor and in April 2001 Akins sold the #98 team to Michael Kranefuss in order to focus on the #38.
 Sawyer posted a career-best nineteen top-ten finishes and finished 5th in points.
 At the end of the year, Starter and Hot Tamales left and unable to find a sponsor, Kranefuss was forced to disband the #98 team.